 Definition:

-procoxal muscle that arises from along the posterodorsal
+The procoxal muscle that arises from along the posterodorsal margin of the propleuron and inserts on the procoxa.

 written by: Curators.
 2010.
 Gibson, Vilhelmsen, Seltmann, Bertone, Yoder, Miko muscle working group..